Skip to navigation Skip to content

 Where the standard 20% rate of debt recovery is applied to a customer’s CCS entitlement, the debt recovery withholdings are applied automatically.
 These customers do not need to enter into a voluntary arrangement.

-When the standard 20% rate of withholdings is applied and the customer enters into a voluntary arrangement to repay their CCS debt, the standard 20% recovery will still be withheld from their ongoing CCS entitlement.
+When the standard 20% rate of withholdings is applied and the customer enters into a voluntary arrangement to repay their CCS debt, the standard 20% recovery will continue to be withheld from their ongoing CCS entitlement.
 The voluntary arrangement will be applied in addition to the standard 20% debt withholding rate.

-Cash arrangements and voluntary repayment arrangements
+Cash arrangements and voluntary debt repayment arrangements

-See Child Care Subsidy (CCS) debts for information on how to add a cash or voluntary repayment arrangements.
+See Child Care Subsidy (CCS) debts for information on how to add a cash or voluntary debt repayment arrangements.